Finland country brief

 Australia and Finland share warm bilateral relations, underpinned by strong people-to-people links through the sizeable Finnish community in Australia.
 The 1920s and 1950s saw the main migration waves from Finland to Australia.
 In the 2011 census, 22, 420 people in Australia claimed Finnish ancestry.

 Australia established diplomatic relations with Finland in 1949.
-Australia has non-resident accreditation to Finland from its embassy in Stockholm, Sweden, and also has a consulate in Helsinki.
+Australia has non-resident accreditation to Finland from its embassy in Stockholm, Sweden, and also has an honorary consulate in Helsinki.
 Finland has an embassy in Canberra and consulates in all states and the Northern Territory.

 Australia and Finland signed a bilateral social security agreement on 10 September 2008, which came into force on 1 July 2009.
 The agreement provides improved social security protection to people who have lived or worked in both Australia and Finland.
 Other agreements between Australia and Finland include a Working Holiday Maker Arrangement and a Double Taxation Agreement.

 High-level visits are important for promoting cooperation and understanding between Finland and Australia.
-The Finnish Minister for European Affairs and International Trade, Dr Alexander Stubb, led a business mission to Australia and met with Foreign Minister the Hon Julie Bishop MP in December 2013.
+In his former role as Minister for European Affairs and International Trade, Dr Alexander Stubb, led a business mission to Australia and met with Foreign Minister the Hon Julie Bishop MP in December 2013.
 The Hon Brendan O’Connor MP, then-Minister for Small Business, Minister for Housing and Minister for Homelessness, visited Finland on 5-6 August 2012.
 The Hon Kevin Rudd visited Helsinki as Foreign Minister on 16 and 17 May 2011 for the UN High-level Panel on Global Sustainability.
 Then-President Tarja Halonen visited Australia in January 2007.
-Other high level visits include: then Minister for Finance, Mr Eero Heinäluoma (November 2006); a Parliamentary delegation led by then-Parliament Speaker, Mr Paavo Lipponen (March 2005); and the Minister for Trade and Industry, Mr Mauri Pekkarinen who was accompanied by a business delegation (April 2004).

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Finland in 2012 was A$1.162 billion (our 37th largest merchandise trade partner).
-Australia's exports to Finland in 2012 totalled A$240 million including coal, nickel ores and concentrates, alcoholic beverages and plastic articles.
-Finland's exports to Australia in 2012 totalled A$922 million, and included civil engineering equipment and parts, paper and paperboard, specialised machinery and parts, and mechanical handling equipment and parts.
+Total two-way merchandise trade between Australia and Finland in 2013 was A$894 million (our 46th largest merchandise trade partner).
+Australia's exports to Finland in 2013 totalled A$69 million comprising mainly coal and alcoholic beverages.
+Finland's exports to Australia in 2013 totalled A$825 million, and included paper and paperboard, civil engineering equipment and parts, specialised machinery and parts, and mechanical handling equipment and parts.

 For information on doing business in Finland, please see Austrade’s website.